Sitecore-Community/Sitecore.Speak.Guidance/Application Development/PageCode/JavaScript.md

+---
+layout: default
-# Code Guidelines for JavaScript
+title: Code Guidelines for JavaScript
+---

 The following guidelines apply to JavaScript for PageCode.